 The Prime Minister's Industry 4.0 Taskforce formalised information sharing and collaboration between Australia and Germany on Industry 4.0.
 This taskforce was established following the release of the report of the Australia-Germany Advisory Group.
 The report recommended government and industry collaboration in both countries on Industry 4.0., including initiating a collaborative approach to developing global Industry 4.0 standards.

 On 25 April 2017, the taskforce signed a cooperation agreement with Germany’s Plattform Industrie 4.0 [1.6MB PDF] [710KB DOCX].
 Australia is one of only five countries with cooperative agreements with Germany.

-To strengthen the industry-led nature of the taskforce, it was as renamed the Industry 4.0 Advanced Manufacturing Forum and is now owned by the Australian Industry Group (Ai Group).
-It will lead the next phase of Industry 4.0 activities, focusing on building education, awareness and collaboration between a broader cross section of industry.
+To strengthen the industry-led nature of the taskforce, it has been renamed the Industry 4.0 Advanced Manufacturing Forum and is now hosted by the Australian Industry Group (Ai Group).
+Ai Group will lead the next phase of Industry 4.0 activities, focusing on building education, awareness and collaboration between a broader cross section of industry.

 The $5 million Industry 4.0 Testlabs pilot program prepares businesses to transition to the smart factories of the future.
 The pilot program will establish Industry 4.0 Testlabs at five Australian universities.